 The Plan Generally.
 The District's Retiree Employee's Healthcare Plan ("REHP") is a single employer defined benefit healthcare plan administered by the District.
-REHP provides medical and dental insurance benefits to eligible retirees and their spouses.
+REHP provides medical, dental and vision insurance benefits to eligible retirees and their spouses.
 The contribution requirements of REHP members and the District are established and may be amended by the Board of Trustees.
-The required contribution is based on projected pay-as-you-go financing requirements, with an amount to fund the actuarial accrued liability as determined annually by the Board of Trustees.
-As of June 30, 2021 the District has not accumulated assets in a qualified trust for the purpose of paying the benefits related to the District's total OPEB liability.
-Membership of the REHP consists of 10 retirees and beneficiaries receiving benefits and 119 active plan members.
+As of June 30, 2022 the District has not accumulated assets in a qualified trust for the purpose of paying the benefits related to the District's total OPEB liability.
+Membership of the REHP consists of 6 retirees and beneficiaries receiving benefits and 91 active plan members.